 The horizontal_mirror bit in the image_orientation register is set by default.
 The result of this is that the order of pixel readout within a row is reversed, so that readout starts from x_addr_end and ends at x_addr_start.
-Figure 20 on page 33 shows a sequence of 6 pixels being read out with horizontal_mirror = 0 and horizontal_mirror = 1.
+Figure 21 shows a sequence of 6 pixels being read out with horizontal_mirror = 0 and horizontal_mirror = 1.
 Changing horizontal_mirror causes the Bayer order of the output image to change; the new Bayer order is reflected in the value of the pixel_order register.

-Figure 20: Effect of horizontal mirror on Readout Order
+Figure 21.
+Effect of horizontal_mirror on Readout Order